 Grand Finale Floats

 The grandest finale celebrates many magical characters and moments from classic Disney films such as "Aladdin," "Pinocchio" and "Peter Pan."
 The Sleeping Beauty float is joined by smaller floats depicting magical moments from "The Princess and the Frog," "Cinderella" and "The Sword in the Stone."
 (Is it just me, or is anyone else feeling the urge to put on Disney+ to re-watch some old Disney classics?)
 The following floats are part of the finale:

 - Experience the moment Cinderella’s Fairy Godmother transforms her pumpkin into a carriage to whisk Cinderella off to the ball.
 Bibbidi-Bobbidi-Boo!

 - The Sword from "The Sword in the Stone" — We are in love with the eccentric Merlin.
 He waves his wand and leads the way for young Arthur, who magically pulls the sword from the stone to claim his place on the throne.
 Keep an eye out for Archimedes and the two squirrels, who represent the part of the film in which the characters transform into squirrels.

-- The Kiss from "The Princess and the Frog" — See Tiana and Naveen share a kiss among a swirl of flowers in the moment when they turn from frog to human form.
+- The Kiss from "The Princess and the Frog" — See Tiana and Naveen share a kiss among a swirl of flowers during the moment they turn from frog to human form.
 Ribbit!

 How to Get the Best Viewing of the Magic Happens Parade